Dennis Schroder NBA Playoffs Player Props: Lakers vs. Grizzlies

 Dennis Schroder Insights vs. the Grizzlies

-- This season, he's accounted for 8.4% of his team's three-pointers made, averaging 1.1 per game.

-- Schroder's Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- The Grizzlies concede 113 points per contest, 11th-ranked in the league.
+- On defense, the Grizzlies have given up 113 points per game, which is 11th-best in the league.

-- Conceding 44.4 rebounds per contest, the Grizzlies are the 21st-ranked team in the league.
+- The Grizzlies give up 44.4 rebounds per game, ranking 21st in the league.

+- Looking at assists, the Grizzlies are ranked 26th in the league, giving up 26.4 per game.

-- Allowing 26.4 assists per game, the Grizzlies are the 26th-ranked squad in the NBA.
+- In terms of 3-pointers, the Grizzlies are 25th in the NBA, conceding 13 makes per game.

-- The Grizzlies give up 13 made 3-pointers per game, 25th-ranked in the league.

 Dennis Schroder vs. the Grizzlies